Pycnanthemum incanum Hoary Mountain Mint

 Leaves - Silvery white as the plant matures.
 This past season (2020) was the first time we have raised Hoary Mint.
 Initially, I thought the plant was sick and had something similar to Powdery Mildew.
 A closer inspection reveled the baby powder like coating was the telling sign that our plants were indeed Hoary Mint.
 Hoary means pale white and in the Greek language Pycnanthemum means densely flowered.

 Pollination - Sweet bees, Digger bees and other native bees.

 Seed - Large amount of seed produce evidently birds aren't especially fond of them

-Pollen nourishment - Leaf Beetles, flies,Deer - Tend to avoid plants in the mint family For more details on Pycnanthemum incanum please visit Illinois Wildflower website
+Pollen nourishment - Leaf Beetles, flies,Deer - Tend to avoid plants in the mint family For more details on Pycnanthemum incanum visit, Illinois Wildflower website

 Propagation Notes Hoary Mountain Mint

-Stratification - Suggested no pretreatment - I like to cold/moist storage my seeds for 30 days or sow in the fall outdoors.
+Stratification - Suggested no pretreatment - I prefer to cold/moist storage my seeds for 30 days or sow in the fall outdoors.

 Sowing seeds - These seeds need light in order to germinate, gently sprinkle them on top of the potting soil but don't cover them with soil.